rdwz/sparkly/README.md

 The current Dockerfile creates uses a base Debian image with Node 18 and it.

 * fly CLI detects the type of project automatically
-* port 3000 is exposed on Dockerfile and picked up by fly.io by [internal_port](https://fly.io/docs/reference/configuration/) configuratio setting in fly.toml
+* port 3000 is exposed on Dockerfile and picked up by fly.io by [internal_port](https://fly.io/docs/reference/configuration/) configuration setting in fly.toml
 * env vars are passed from fly.toml
 * secrets, like a database URL [can be added through CLI](https://fly.io/docs/reference/secrets/)
 * in the `./start.sh` script I run database migrations before starting the Node app